techdecsec/techdecsec.github.io/_posts/2022-02-03-hedgerledger.md

 We bring the full analysis, implementation and deployment details in our [technical report](https://eprint.iacr.org/2022/056).
 You can also find the contract code in our [repository](https://github.com/amanusk/LedgerHedger-contracts).
+This post also appears in [Itay Tsabary's site](https://itaytsabary.github.io/2022-02-03-ledgerhedger/).

 **Use _LedgerHedger_ at your own risk.
 We did not have _LedgerHedger_ audited.
 We take no responsibility for any possible vulnerability, error, technical issue or bug.**

 <a href="https://twitter.com/ItayTsabary" class="twitter-follow-button" data-show-count="false">Follow @ItayTsabary</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> <br/>
 <a href="https://twitter.com/amanusk_" class="twitter-follow-button" data-show-count="false">Follow @Amanusk</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> <br/>
 <a href="https://twitter.com/IttayEyal" class="twitter-follow-button" data-show-count="false">Follow @IttayEyal</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>